haiku/website/content/blog/pulkomandy/2020-04-28-haiku_activity_report_april_2020.md

 wpa_supplicant was updated to the latest version.
 Some problems in the FreeBSD compatibility layer to reuse FreeBSD network drivers were also fixed.

-We also updated from OpenSSL 1.0 to 1.1, as free support for 1.0 is no more available.
+We also updated from OpenSSL 1.0 to 1.1, as free support for 1.0 is no longer available.

 <h3>Documentation</h3>

-Nielx worked on completing some sections of the Haiku book.
+Nielx worked on completing some sections of the Haiku Book.
 We now have documentation for the new classes in the Layout API (allowing to easily code font-size-sensitive views and windows).

 <h3>Localization</h3>

-The keymap list in FirstBootPrompt and in Keymap preferences is now localized.
+The keymap lists in the FirstBootPrompt and Keymap preflets are now localized.
 Some messages from the Package Kit also are translated.

-Application and Preferences names are now localized by default, as a poll on the forums showed that this was the preference of a large majority of users.
+Application and preflet names are now localized by default, as a poll on the forums showed that this was the preference of a large majority of users.
-And while talking about polls, we also asked about DeskBar settings, which shown that the current default settings are mostly fine, except we enabled "Tracker always first" by default.
+And while talking about polls, we also asked about Deskbar settings, which showed that the current default settings are mostly fine, except the "Tracker always first" option, which is now enabled by default.

 <h3>Unit Tests</h3>

-Kyle Ambroff-Kao continues his work on getting the unit tests to run, with fixes in the network and storage kit tests.
-These led to discovery of some edge cases where Haiku behavior was different from BeOS, in some, the new behavior is obviously better (we don't aim for bug-to-bug compatibility with BeOS), but in other cases we decided to follow what BeOS did.
+Kyle Ambroff-Kao continues his work on getting the unit tests to run, with fixes in the Network and Storage Kit tests.
+These led to the discovery of some edge cases where Haiku behavior was different from BeOS.
+In some, the new behavior is obviously better (we don't aim for bug-to-bug compatibility with BeOS), but in other cases, we decided to follow what BeOS did.

 <h3>Interface Kit</h3>

 Support for "transparent" views was added.
-This allow a view to let its parent draw itself, allowing, as the name implies, for some transparency effects.
-This is used in various places (replicant handles, ...) to fix drwaing glitches.
+This allows for a view to let its parent draw itself, allowing, as the name implies, for some transparency effects.
+This is used in various places (replicant handles, ...) to fix drawing glitches.

-We also now support more than 3 buttons on mice (the driver code was already merged, but not the interface kit part).
+We also now support more than 3 buttons on mice (the driver code was already merged, but not the Interface Kit part).
 Buttons 4 and 5 are used to quickly switch tabs in BTabView, as a first step, but can be used for more later on.

-X512 also added multiple display support to the test_app_server, for experimenting with muiltiple display support.
+X512 also added multiple display support to the test_app_server, for experimenting with multiple display support.
 As work on the intel_extreme driver advances, we may soon have multi-monitor support again (it was implemented for old AGP-based Radeon, GeForce and Matrox video cards, but none of the more recent video drivers followed).